cqframework/XmiParser/README.md

 Note that Enterprise Architect can export EAP models as XMI 1.1 or 2.1.
 XMI file must be version 2.1 and UML must be 2.1 or 2.2.
 Other versions are not supported by the parser.

+# Running

+Build the project runnning gradle with compileGroovy task.

 # License